-The SME CD should also carry out important networking functions both with a view to improving and maximizing the impact of its own operations, and to providing local SMEs with valuable contacts to enhance their outputs.
-In particular the SME CD could:
+The SME CD should also carry out important networking functions both in order to improve and maximize the impact of its own operations, and to provide local SMEs with valuable contacts to enhance their outputs.
+In particular, the SME CD could:

-• Provide a forum for creation of synergies between national (but also foreign) SMEs and exchange of inputs;

-- Provide support for the creation of partnerships, within all relevant actors.
-These networks should encompass first and foremost chambers of commerce, but also technological centers, development agencies, incubators, universities, etc. - Provide support on how to identify possible business partners in Cambodia and abroad (in this context, databases of potential partners in the various industries should be developed - see above), also for possible financing of patent protection abroad, product development, etc. - Developing access routes for SMEs to access customs, police and justice systems; - Provide support to find the right lawyer and/or accountant for the unfolding of the business and IP strategy.
+- Provide a forum for creation of synergies between national (but also foreign) SMEs and exchange of inputs; - Provide support for the creation of partnerships, within all relevant actors.
+These networks should encompass primarily chambers of commerce, but also technological centers, development agencies, incubators, universities, etc. - Provide support on how to identify possible business partners in Cambodia and abroad (in this context, databases of potential partners in the various industries should be developed - see above).
+This could also be useful to identify possible financing sources of patent protection abroad, product development, etc. - Developing access routes for SMEs to access customs, police and justice systems; - Provide support to find the right lawyer and/or accountant for the unfolding of the business and IP strategy.

-In addition, there are other and more sophisticated and advanced services that the SME CD could envisage offering, particularly at a later stage.
+In addition, there are other, more sophisticated and advanced services that the SME CD could envisage offering, particularly at a later stage.
 In this context, the following facilities may be recalled:

-- IP Audit: it is an assessment of all IPRs, registered and non-registered owned by a given company.
-It includes an analysis of their legal status and an assessment of the procedures used to protect such IP assets. - IP Valuation: it provides estimates of the commercial value of each IPR in the company's portfolio. - IP Risk Assessment: it identifies all possible risks linked with the adoption and use of the various IPRs. - IP Due Diligence: it is a very broad independent assessment of the entire IP portfolio, including an analysis of ownership, fees, infringements, licenses, litigations, etc. - Technology Watch: it provides updates on any new relevant technological development in a given field. - Infringement Watch: it supports companies to monitor infringements of IPRs at national level and it provides early warnings. - Market Assessment: this service would assess the market potential for a given product and support in the development of a coresponding business plan. - IP Marketplace: it is an online facility that enables sellers and buyers of IPRs to meet online and reach mutually beneficial agreements, including licensing arrangements. - Business Intelligence Watch: it provides for a granular analysis of the marketplace, by examining the behavior of competitors and partners. - Counterfeit Investigations: it is aimed at coordinating investigation efforts to collect evidence in infringement cases.

-- Prior Art Searches: it supports SME representatives to identify and evaluate prior art with a view to avoiding duplications, possible infringements and to determining whether or not they can patent a given invention. - Evaluation of inventions for their market prospects and patentability. - Marketing services: through this service the SME CD provide support in marketing promising products and processes. - Mediation Services: it offers a roster of accredited mediators to solve possible disputes, in accordance with predefined rules. - Representation in Civil and Criminal cases: this service can support SME representatives in case of litigation.
-Often it is carried out through the service of accredited private sector lawyers. - Funding schemes: this service would aim at supporting reliable SMEs that are active and successful in local R&D and intend to patent abroad.
+- IP Audit: it is an assessment of all IPRs, registered and non-registered, owned by a given company.
+It includes an analysis of their legal status and an assessment of the procedures used to protect such IP assets. - IP Valuation: it provides estimates of the commercial value of each IPR in the company's portfolio. - IP Risk Assessment: it identifies all possible risks linked with the adoption and use of the various IPRs. - IP Due Diligence: it is a very broad independent assessment of the entire IP portfolio, including an analysis of ownership, fees, infringements, licenses, litigations, etc. - Technology Watch: it provides updates on any new relevant technological development in a given field. - Infringement Watch: it supports companies to monitor infringements of IPRs at national level and it provides early warnings. - Market Assessment: this service would assess the market potential for a given product and would support in the development of a corresponding business plan. - IP Marketplace: it is an online facility that enables sellers and buyers of IPRs to meet online and reach mutually beneficial agreements, including licensing arrangements. - Business Intelligence Watch: it provides for a granular analysis of the marketplace, by examining the behavior of competitors and partners. - Counterfeit Investigations: it is aimed at coordinating investigation efforts to collect evidence in infringement cases. - Prior Art Searches: it supports SME representatives to identify and evaluate prior art with a view to avoiding duplications, possible infringements and to determining whether or not they can patent a given invention. - Inventions' evaluation it would provide an assessment of patents from the point of view of their market prospects and patentability. - Marketing services: through this service the SME CD would provide support in marketing promising products and processes. - Mediation Services: it offers a roster of accredited mediators to solve possible disputes, in accordance with predefined rules. - Representation in Civil and Criminal cases: this service could support SME representatives in case of litigation.
+Often it is carried out through the service of accredited private sector lawyers.

+- Funding schemes: this service would aim at supporting reliable SMEs that are active and successful in R&D and intend to patent abroad.
 In fact, evidence shows that SMEs that develop their own technologies tend to achieve higher operating results.